-Article 16 - Holidays
+Article 16 - Holidays and Personal Holidays

-The regular paid holidays observed by Rutgers are: New Year's Day, Martin Luther King's Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, and Christmas Day.
-When any of the above holidays falls on a Sunday, the following Monday is observed in lieu of the holiday.
-When any of the above holidays falls on a Saturday, the preceding Friday will be observed in lieu of the holiday.
+The regularly-scheduled paid holidays observed by Rutgers are: New Year's

+Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth National Independence Day (to be observed annually on the third Friday of June), Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, and Christmas Day.
+When any of the above holidays falls on a Sunday, the following Monday shall be observed in lieu of the holiday.
+When any of the above holidays falls on a Saturday, the preceding Friday shall be observed in lieu of the holiday.

-In addition, Rutgers shall observe as holidays either one (1) full holiday or two (2) half holidays during the year-end holiday season, and three (3) other holidays to be annually determined by Rutgers.
+In addition, Rutgers shall schedule and observe as holidays either one (1) full holiday or two (2) half holidays during the year-end holiday season, and three (3) other holidays to be annually determined by Rutgers.

-In addition, after six (6) months of employment, employees will be granted two (2) personal holidays.
-The rules for use of individually selected personal holidays will be governed by those applicable to administrative leave as provided in Article 3 of this Agreement.
+In addition, after six (6) months of employment, employees shall be granted two (2) personal holidays.
+The rules for use of individually selected personal holidays shall be governed by those applicable to administrative leave as provided in Article 3 of this Agreement.

 An overtime non-exempt employee, whose regularly scheduled day off falls on a University holiday, may request a particular day off in that workweek as an alternate day off.
-If the request can be granted without interfering with the needs of the department, it will be granted.
+If the request can be granted without interfering with the needs of the department, it shall be granted.
 If the department determines that its needs do not permit granting that day, the department may assign another day during that workweek as the alternate day off.
 If the employee is not given an alternate day off during that workweek the University holiday counts as compensable hours toward overtime.

-Employees who are eligible to receive premium compensation for overtime hours worked and who are authorized to work on an observed University holiday will, in addition to his/her regular pay for the day, earn compensation at time and one-half the employee's regular rate for all hours worked as Holiday Premium pay.
+Employees eligible to receive premium compensation for overtime hours worked and who are authorized to work on an observed University holiday shall, in addition to their regular pay for the day, earn compensation at time and one-half the employee's regular rate for all hours worked as Holiday Premium pay.

-When an overtime exempt employee is required to work on an observed holiday, that employee shall be granted an alternate day off at the mutual convenience of the supervisor and the employee, with the understanding that the employee's choice for the day off will not be unreasonably denied.
-However, employees who have been informed that, by virtue of their assigned job duties, they are hired to work holidays will not be eliqible for such alternate days off.
+When an overtime exempt employee is required to work on an observed holiday, that employee shall be granted an alternate day off at the mutual convenience of the supervisor and the employee, with the understanding that the employee's choice for the day off shall not be unreasonably denied.
+However, employees who have been informed that, by virtue of their assigned job duties, they are hired to work holidays shall not be eligible for such alternate days off.

-Holidays will be appropriately prorated for an employee who is on a "reduced schedule" leave under the New Jersey Family Leave Act or the Federal Family and Medical Leave Act.
+Holidays shall be appropriately prorated for an employee who is on a "reduced schedule" leave under the New Jersey Family Leave Act or the Federal Family and Medical Leave Act.

-Staff members who wish to observe religious holidays may do so by charging such absence to their yearly vacation or personal holiday allowance, or to administrative leave in accordance with those leave provisions.
+Staff members who wish to observe religious or cultural holidays, or Election Day, may do so by charging such absence to their yearly vacation or personal holiday allowance, or to administrative leave in accordance with those leave provisions and such requests shall not be unreasonably denied.